So you’ve finally taken the plunge.

 I think the key to getting your first sale or any sale is to learn who your target customer is, it’s not always who you think they might be.

 You’ll also find the most success when you sell something you’re genuinely interested in.
-When I started selling my owns designs that I really liked, running a store felt less like work and sales came faster.
+When I started selling my own designs that I really liked, running a store felt less like work and sales came faster.

-Kobe Gatsby, Dropshipping entrepreneur
+Kobe Gatsby, Dropshipping Entrepreneur

 My first sale was unexpected.
-I had built two stores already and was starting to re-evaluate my process, wondering if I was going doing this right.
+I had built two stores already and was starting to re-evaluate my process, wondering if I was doing this right.
 The ad went out at 3pm and the results were typical; little traffic, a few comments, $0 sales.
 Later that afternoon I wrote it off as another trash ad.
 Then an unfamiliar ka-ching sound went off.
 And then another.
 It was $60 in sales in two minutes.

 The best way to get your first sales are through Instagram influencers or basically any traffic source other than Facebook directly.
 Instagram influencers allow you to use common sense and target a niche of people who are passionate about what you are selling.
 You’ll get proof of concept and make a little money too if you do it right.
 The entire purpose of this is to get that pixel data and move to Facebook ads, which are the holy grail.
 From there it’s relatively smooth sailing.